MEdw4rds/Bark-and-Brew/README.md

 attach screenshot

 ## Bugs
 Bookings being made on the same time even while being added to unique, fixed with the help of Copilot.
+High image resolution leading to low LCP(Largest Contentful Paint) times.

 ## Deployment
 This website is deployed to Heroku from a GitHub repository, the following steps were taken: